RitaAndAurora/ddrm-jfsebastian/MANUAL.md

  * Improved labeling of some controls so A, D, S, R don't get confused in the plugin parameter list shown by plugin hosts.
  * Corrected value shown of inverted controls in the performance section so these show 0.0 when set at the top and 10.0 when set at the bottom.
- * Added VST2 compatibility.
+ * Added VST2 compatibility for Windows and macOS.
  * Added option to scale UI at 70%, 80%, 90% and 100% to better fit in smaller screens.
 Use the `Zoom...` button in the lower right corener of J.F.
 Sebastian's window.
+ * Added option to turn on and off auto-scanning of MIDI devices.
+Auto-scanning of MIDI devices seemed to be problematic in some setups and would automatically diconnect DDRM USB device when selected in MIDI OUT.
+Now this feature can be disabled so that device does not get disconnected.
  * Compensate for bug in DDRM firmware which makes SQR and SAW buttons on channel II to send wrong MIDI CC numbers.
 This caused some problems when MIDI IN was enabled in J.F.
 Sebastian which now have been fixed.
- * Fix memory leak in handling MIDI interfaces (nerd stuff, not very relevant for end users)
+ * Fix memory leak in handling MIDI interfaces (nerd stuff, not very relevant for end users).